-- 1. Established 10 learning centres - 2.
-Developed a Content Based Language Learning (CBLL) curriculum that helps children with their 4Cs (confidence, creativity, collaboration, critical thinking) and sets them on a path of learning for sustainability - 3.
-Over 2,700 children educated and 1,435 teachers trained - 4.
-All children are assessed for their knowledge - 5.
-Running bilingual daily classes that are free to attend - 6.
-Provided employment and training for the locals staffing the learning centres - 7.
-Developed a strong link with UWCSEA with both teachers and students collaborating time and resources - 8.
-Developed an impact assessment so the impact of the teaching can be assessed - 9.
-Registered the Foundation as a charity in both Singapore and Indonesia - Hosted batik workshops for 40 locals by Singapore's leading batik artist Said Sakarsi - II.
-Hosted teacher training workshops in conjunction with UWCSEA, one of Singapore's leading international schools - 12.
-Established a retail brand (Kura Kura) to sell local arts and crafts - 13.
-Helped villagers develop artisanal products to be sold under the Kura Kura brand - 14.
-Planted mangroves and mahogany trees - 15.
-Arranged for school students from Singapore to teach at the learning centres - 16.
-Organised for Singapore based musicians and creative arts groups to perform at local schools and the Foundation's learning centres - 17.
-Organised for Nikoi's naturalist to talk to the local children about the environment - 18.
-Established a program for guests visiting Nikoi to donate books to the learning centres - 19.
-Raised hundreds of thousands of dollars from external donors to help fund the Foundation - 20.
-In conjunction with the National University of

-- Singapore, designed and installed a PV system to power laptops for the learning centres - 21.
-Filmed and documented local cultural events - 22.
-Helped locate patients for a Cleft Palate program run by Smile - 23.
-Organised village leaders to visit the Population and Community Development Association programs in Cambodia and Thailand - 24.
-Helped organise and sponsor annual jong (traditional model sailing boat) races - 25.
-Worked closely with Orang Laut village in Berakit to protect 2 kilns to be used for alternative uses (the government was going to tear them down) - 26.
-Trained villagers on mosquito control - 27.
+THE ISLAND FOUNDATION I. Established 13 learning centres 2.
+Developed a Content Based Language Learning (CBLL) curriculum that helps children with their 4Cs (confidence, creativity, collaboration, critical thinking) and sets them on a path of learning for sustainability 3.
+Over 3,100 children educated and 1,500 teachers trained 4.
+All children are assessed for their knowledge 5.
+Running bilingual daily classes that are free to attend 6.
+Provided employment and training for the locals staffing the learning centres 7.
+Developed a strong link with UWCSEA with both teachers and students collaborating time and resources 8.
+Developed an impact assessment so the impact of the teaching can be assessed 9.
+Registered the Foundation as a charity in both Singapore and Indonesia 10.
+Hosted batik workshops for 40 locals by Singapore's leading batik artist Said Sakarsi II.
+Hosted teacher training workshops in conjunction with UWCSEA, one of Singapore's leading international schools 12.
+Established a retail brand (Kura Kura) to sell local arts and crafts Helped villagers develop artisanal products to be sold under the Kura Kura brand 14.
+Planted mangroves and mahogany trees15.
+Arranged for school students fromSingapore to teach at the learning centres 16.
+Organised for Singapore based musicians and creative arts groups to perform at local schools and the Foundation's learning centres 17.
+Organised for Nikoi's naturalist to talk to the local children about the environment Established a program for guests visiting Nikoi to donate books to the learning centres 19.
+Raised millions of dollars from external donors to help fund the Foundation 20.
+In conjunction with the National University of Singapore, designed and installed a PV system to power laptops for the learning centres 21.
+Filmed and documented local cultural events22.
+Helped locate patients for a Cleft Palateprogram run by Smile 23.
+Organised village leaders to visit the Population and Community Development Association programs in Cambodia and Thailand 24.
+Helped organise and sponsor annual jong (traditional model sailing boat) races 25.
+Worked closely with Orang Laut village in Berakit to protect 2 kilns to be used for alternative uses (the government was going to tear them down) 26.
+Trained villagers on mosquito control 27.
 In conjunction with Swarovski, helped the villages make a fishing net that was exhibited in the National Museum of Singapore.
-It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 - 28.
-Established a learning farm for growing organic products and to learn about composting - 29.
-Established a weekly football program - 30.
-Organised a medical screening for more than 100 villagers - 31.
-"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers - 32.
-Established a drinking water system and a bottling plant to be managed by Panglong villagers - 33.
-Organised regular creative arts workshops for the children - 34.
-Organised football training workshops for coaches in Singapore and Bintan
+It was subsequently auctioned off to raise money to build a fresh water treatment system for the village that was built in 2015 28.
+Established a learning farm for growing organic products and to learn about composting 29.
+Established a weekly football program 30.
+Organised a medical screening for more than 100 villagers 31.
+"Plastic Ocean" movie screening in two learning centres attracting more than 200 viewers 32.
+Established a drinking water system and a bottling plant to be managed by Panglong villagers 33.
+Organised regular creative arts workshops for the children 34.
+Organised football training workshops for coaches in Singapore and Bintan CONSTRUCTION I. A vernacular building design which has minimal visual impact Siting of all buildings and infrastructure to avoid cutting down trees and major earthworks All natural materials and some recycled materials (i.e. driftwood), sand floors, sand paths 4.
+Furniture built on site using driftwood or recycled timber 5.
+Natural ventilation instead of air-conditioning 6.
+Local building materials were used almost exclusively 7.
+Local tradesman were used during the construction (training many in the process) 8.
+Two natural grass tennis courts have been built 9.
+Developed a natural paint for marking lines on the tennis courts